devilicecream/pymorm/README.md

 # Pymorm
-Really simple pymongo-based ORM for MongoDB.
+Really simple pymongo-based ODM for MongoDB.
 The only requirements are Bunch and, obviously, pymongo.

 ## Updates